stencillogic/Start-with-Rust-fast/README.md

 > cargo test test1

-Cargo searches for substring in test name and if it matches test is executed, i.e. if `cargo test test1` will also run `test12`, `test1_3`, etc.
+Cargo searches for substring in test name and, if it matches, test is executed, i.e. `cargo test test1` would also run `test12`, `test1_3`, etc.

 By default tests run in parallel in several threads.
 It can lead to contention on some shared resources, e.g. files.
 The number of threads is configurable as well: